Thinkersbluff/Klipper-dgus_CR6/README.md

 # klipper-dgus_CR6_from_Vyper
-A project to port my klipper-dgus_Vyper project fork to the CR6 DWIN T5L 272x480 display and extend/modify that project for my personal use.
+A project to port klipper-dgus to the CR6 DWIN T5L 272x480 display and extend/modify that project for my personal use.

 ## Background
 As I create this fork (Nov 2022):